sakshisharma84/launchpad/docs/configuration-file.md

 # Mirantis Launchpad Configuration File

-Mirantis Launchpad cluster configuration is described in a file that is in YAML format.
-You can create and modify these files using your favorite text editor.
-The default name for this file is cluster.yaml, although other file names could be used.
+Mirantis Launchpad cluster configuration is described in YAML format.
+You can create and modify yaml files using your favorite text editor.
+The default name for this file is launchpad.yaml, although other file names could be used.

 ## Configuration File Reference

-The complete `cluster.yaml` reference for UCP clusters:
+The complete `launchpad.yaml` file looks something like this, but with values determined by your specific configuration.

 ```yaml
 apiVersion: launchpad.mirantis.com/v1beta3